PaulMorel1/gatsby-theme-empress/README.md

 ## How to install

+Empress is a Gatsby theme.
+You must start with a Gatsby project to use it.
+Make sure you set up your Gatsby site before running this commands.
+See (Gatsby Quick Start)[https://www.gatsbyjs.com/docs/quick-start/].

 1. This version of Empress is a theme, so you can install it from npm.
 See (https://www.npmjs.com/package/gatsby-theme-empress)[https://www.npmjs.com/package/gatsby-theme-empress].

 ```